 In April 2015, the FASB issued ASU No. 2015-05, Intangibles, Goodwill and Other Internal-Use Software which includes guidance as to whether a cloud computing arrangement (e.g., software as a service, platform as a service, infrastructure as a service, and other similar hosting arrangements) includes a software license and, based on that determination, how to account for such arrangements.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license, the customer should account for the software license, the customer should account for the software license, the customer should account for the arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The guidance is effective for reporting periods beginning after December 15, 2015, and can be adopted on either a prospective or retrospective basis.
 The Company adopted this guidance for the year ended December 31, 2016, on a prospective basis.
 The adoption of this new guidance did not have a material impact on the Company's financial statements.

 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes, or ASU No. 2015-17.
 To simplify the presentation of deferred income taxes, the amendments in this update require that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 The amendments in this Update apply to all entities that present a classified statement of financial position.
-The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendments in this Update.
-The amendments in this Update are effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
+The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity be offset and presented as a single amount is not affected by the amendments in this Update are effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Earlier application is permitted.
 The amendments in this Update may be applied either prospectively to all deferred tax liabilities and assets or retrospectively to all periods presented.
 We are currently evaluating the impact of adopting ASU No. 2015-17 on our consolidated financial statements.
+However, we will adopt the standard as of December 31, 2016.